Music MM in Conducting, Instrumental

 Students will know how to:

-- Analyze a score for detailed knowledge of the compostiion, which may include: melody, harmony, form, rhythm, tempo, orchestration, dynamics, style, and epression.
+- Analyze a score for detailed knowledge of the composition, which may include: melody, harmony, form, rhythm, tempi, orchestration, dynamics, style, and expression.

 - Explain the historical context and stylistic issues of music from the various historical periods.

 - Demonstrate rehearsal techniques that lead to structured and systematic learning as well as musical achievement.